ansible/ansible/docs/docsite/rst/user_guide/intro_getting_started.rst

 Remote Connection Information
 `````````````````````````````

-Before we get started, it's important to understand how Ansible communicates with remote
+Before we get started, it is important to understand how Ansible communicates with remote
 machines over the `SSH protocol <https://www.ssh.com/ssh/protocol/>`_.

 By default, Ansible will try to use native
 OpenSSH for remote communication when possible.
 This enables ControlPersist (a performance feature), Kerberos, and options in ``~/.ssh/config`` such as Jump Host setup.
 However, when using Enterprise Linux 6 operating systems as the control machine (Red Hat Enterprise Linux and derivatives such as CentOS), the version of OpenSSH may be too old to support ControlPersist.
 On these operating systems, Ansible will fallback into using a high-quality Python implementation of
 OpenSSH called 'paramiko'.
 If you wish to use features like Kerberized SSH and more, consider using Fedora, macOS, or Ubuntu as your control machine until a newer version of OpenSSH is available for your platform.

-Occasionally you'll encounter a device that doesn't support SFTP.
+Occasionally you will encounter a device that does not support SFTP.
 This is rare, but should it occur, you can switch to SCP mode in :ref:`intro_configuration`.

 When speaking with remote machines, Ansible by default assumes you are using SSH keys.
 SSH keys are encouraged but password authentication can also be used where needed by supplying the option ``--ask-pass``.
 If using sudo features and when sudo requires a password, also supply ``--ask-become-pass`` (previously ``--ask-sudo-pass`` which has been deprecated).